-I have worked throughout the UK and abroad since 1985, and value immensely the alchemy of collaboration that underpins these various roles.
+I have worked throughout the UK and abroad since 1985 as a dancer, teacher, and choreographer and value immensely the alchemy of collaboration that underpins these various roles.

 I currently research and perform as part of Without Measure, a project initiated by Alex Howard exploring dance and its relationship to wetland environments.The ongoing research offers opportunities throughout the year to meet and continue exploring with a wonderful group of artists.

 In 2016 I was delighted to lead a project entitled RISING in Bath from March to May 2016 on behalf of Rosemary Lee.
 The work was presented as part of Bath International Music Festival by Bath Dance and ICIA, University of Bath in association with Artsadmin and involved 27 local woman.
 The project by renowned choreographer Rosemary Lee re-imagined two sections for the beautiful city of Bath working with collaborators: Fiona Millward, Henrietta Hale and Ben Ash.